JasonZheng02/Animated_Telegram/README.md

 - Will create a Python flask application that will have each of the routes we need
 - Will make sure that the user is logged in to pages that require it and not letting user go to random pages by typing in the URL
 - Will make error messages
+- Will deal with interaction between flask app and databases
+- Will manage creation of html files
 #### CSS (Jason)
 - Will make the flask routes look nice
 - Will make the playing cards look nice